- Personal Data Protection Principles

 To establish adequacy of the period of processing personal date, we will take into consideration the following aspects: (i) length of time lapse period, (ii) probability of presenting legal claims, (iii) usual procedures on the market, (iv) probability and significance of possible risks and (v) recommendations of supervising authorities.

 For the purpose of distributing marketing content, our company will be processing Your contact details as long as the partner withdraws his/her consent with such activities.
-Even then, we may continue processing basic data regarding why we were distributing marketing content for an adequate period to prove lawfulness of such distribution.
+Even then, we may continue processing basic data regarding why we were distributing marketing content for an adequate period to prove lawfulness of such distribution. contacts below.

 Our company will have to review processing.
 Such personal data may not be processed further if there are no compelling legitimate grounds for processing overriding Your interest in privacy protection or other interests, rights and freedoms, or if processing is not done for determination, exercise or defense of our company’s legal claims.